Hypotonic Cerebral Palsy

 How Is Hypotonic Cerebral Palsy Diagnosed?

 Diagnosis usually begins with noticing floppiness or poor muscle control in infancy.
-Doctors evaluate muscle tone, reflexes, and developmental milestones.
+Doctors will evaluate muscle tone, reflexes, and developmental milestones.

 Brain imaging such as MRI scans can help identify injury to the cerebellum or other motor-control areas.
 Blood tests and genetic screening may be done to rule out other causes of hypotonia.

-Complications of Hypotonic Cerebral Palsy
+What Are the Complications of Hypotonic Cerebral Palsy?

 Common complications include: